 Please note that if you are expecting a large number of reports, you may experience some delay in delivery times.

-Since settlements do not occur on weekends, on Monday evenings three reports are generated, one for Friday, one for Saturday and one for Sunday.
+Since settlements do not occur on weekends, on Monday evenings one report is generated containing the settlements for Friday, Saturday, and Sunday.
 Bank holidays are similar.
 Settlement Reports are not generated on bank holidays.
-It's therefore possible to have four reports generated on a single day.
-If a Bank Holiday is on a Monday, then Tuesday night reports will be generated for the previous Friday, Saturday, Sunday and Monday.
+If a Bank Holiday is on a Monday, then the Tuesday night report will contain settlements for the previous Friday, Saturday, Sunday, and Monday.

 Weekly reports are delivered every Monday at 8:00 PM PDT.
 Each weekly settlement report includes charges from the previous week, Monday through Sunday.